kai-nehler/mantar/README.md

   data sets are stacked into a single data set, and a correlation matrix is estimated from this combined data.

-Both methods produce a correlation matrix that is then used to estimate the network via node-wise regressions.
+Both methods produce a correlation matrix that is then used for network estimation.
 It is also possible to compute the correlation matrix using pairwise or listwise deletion.
-However, these methods are generally not recommended, except in specific cases, such as when data are missing completely at random and the proportion of missingness is very small.
+However, these methods are generally not recommended, except in specific cases (e.g., when data are missing completely at random and the proportion of missingness is very small).
+By default, correlations are computed using Pearson correlations.
+However, with complete data, listwise deletion, or the stacked MI approach, users may choose to treat variables as ordered categorical, in which case polychoric and polyserial correlations are computed where appropriate.
+This option is particularly advisable when variables have a low number of categories or exhibit noticeable non-normality.
+At the same time, estimating polychoric and polyserial correlations requires a sufficiently large number of observations relative to the number of variables to ensure stable and reliable estimates.

 In addition to network estimation, the package also supports **stepwise regression search** based on information criteria for a **single